 Business and Enterprise plans

-Data connections allow information to pass between a form and a third-party service, such as a database.
+Data connections are build-your-own integrations that send and receive data as respondents interact with forms.
 They can be used to validate, retrieve, or lodge data.

 Types of data connections

 Data connections can be triggered the the beginning, middle, or end of a form.
 Each position corresponds to a different way of using data.

 Not all types of data connections are available on older plans like Business and Pro.